Nursing Home & Dr Graham

 I was born in the nursing home Wendy mentions.
 Dr Issbister was his name and he treated my finger when it had the top knocked off in the school gates!

-And from a book by the late John Jillings I learn that
+From a book by the late John Jillings I learn that

 'Hunmanby House' was purchased by the Duke of Connaught and given to the village as a nursing home in 1921 in memory of his wife and his daughter Margaret (Crown Princess of Sweden ).
 It had three wards and an operating theatre.
 Following the National Health Service Act of 1946 it was transferred to the Ministry of Health and was closed in 1952.
 In 1955 the building was sold to the council and converted into five flats and a cottage.
 It is now known as Gloucester Court.